Hello Confident People 🙂

 The Origin Story

 I was born and raised in a small town in Southern Utah.
-I'm the oldest of 5 children and if you where to ask anyone in my hometown what I'm know for, it for being a state champion in wrestling.
+I'm the oldest of 5 children and if you were to ask anyone in my hometown what I'm known for, it is being a state champion in wrestling.

 After high school, I moved to the "big city".
 There I worked at a salt factory by night, and went to massage school by day.
 The biggest thing I learned during this time of my life was how dedicated I could be to a goal once I set my mind to it.
 I would work a 12 hour shift at night, drive home, shower, and attend an 8 hour school day.
-I was able to maintain this schedule for a majority of a year.
+I was able to maintain this schedule for the majority of a year.
 Some may ask, "When did you sleep?"
-Well, it was on the massage table :).
+Well, it was on the massage table of course :0

 A couple years after graduating massage school, I landed a job with Steiner Leisure, a spa company that runs a majority of the spas on the largest cruise ships in the world.
 I worked for 3 years as a massage therapist, and 1 year as a spa manager.